ShawnHymel/bytegrader/README.md

 _Coming soon…_

+## API Endpoints

+See [the API endpoints page](/doc/api-endpoints.md) for a full list of endpoints and supported HTTP methods.

 ## Developing a Grader

 A *grader* is a combination of Docker image and Python grading script.
 Every time a student submits a file (usually a *.zip* file) to a particular assignment, the *API app* spins up a container from an image built for that assignment.
 Start with the *graders/test-stub* grader as a boilerplate template.